digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/data-sources/mysql.md

 </div>

-Click on **Test connection** to verify the correctness of the provided credentials and the accessibility of the database to the ToolJet server.
+Click on **Test connection** to verify the correctness of the provided credentials and the accessibility of the database to the JumpStart server.
 Finally, click the **Save** button to save the data source configuration.

 ## Querying MySQL